morvencao/kube-envoy-xds/sample/README.md

     ads: {}
 ```

-### How to implament an Evvoy management server:

-`Make Before Break` principle:
+### Eventual consistency considerations

+Since Envoy's xDS APIs are eventually consistent, traffic may drop briefly during updates.
+For example, if only cluster `X` is known via CDS/EDS, a `RouteConfiguration` references cluster `X` and is then adjusted to cluster `Y` just before the CDS/EDS update providing `Y`, traffic will be blackholed until `Y` is known about by the Envoy instance.

+For some applications, a temporary drop of traffic is acceptable, retries at the client or by other Envoy sidecars will hide this drop.
+For other scenarios where drop can't be tolerated, traffic drop could have been avoided by providing a CDS/EDS update with both `X` and `Y`, then the RDS update repointing from `X` to `Y` and then a CDS/EDS update dropping `X`.

+In general, to avoid traffic drop, sequencing of updates should follow a `make before break` model, wherein

-	* CDS updates (if any) must always be pushed first.
+- CDS updates (if any) must always be pushed first.
-	* EDS updates (if any) must arrive after CDS updates for the respective clusters.
+- EDS updates (if any) must arrive after CDS updates for the respective clusters.
-	* LDS updates must arrive after corresponding CDS/EDS updates.
+- LDS updates must arrive after corresponding CDS/EDS updates.
-	* RDS updates related to the newly added listeners must arrive in the end.
+- RDS updates related to the newly added listeners must arrive in the end.
-	* Stale CDS clusters and related EDS endpoints (ones no longer being referenced) can then be removed.
+- Stale CDS clusters and related EDS endpoints (ones no longer being referenced) can then be removed.

+xDS updates can be pushed independently if no new clusters/routes/listeners are added or if it's acceptable to temporarily drop traffic during updates.
+Note that in case of LDS updates, the listeners will be warmed before they receive traffic, i.e. the dependent routes are fetched through RDS if configured.
+Clusters are warmed when adding/removing/updating clusters.
+On the other hand, routes are not warmed, i.e., the management plane must ensure that clusters referenced by a route are in place, before pushing the updates for a route.

 #### Aggregated Discovery Services (ADS)

 It's challenging to provide the guarantees on sequencing to avoid traffic drop when management servers are distributed.
 ADS allow a single management server, via a single gRPC stream, to deliver all API updates.
 This provides the ability to carefully sequence updates to avoid traffic drop.
 With ADS, a single stream is used with multiple independent `DiscoveryRequest/DiscoveryResponse` sequences multiplexed via the type URL.
 For any given type URL, the above sequencing of `DiscoveryRequest` and `DiscoveryResponse` messages applies.

 ### Links: